Double-Entry Bookkeeping vs. Single-Entry Accounting

-If you run a business either you need to learn basic bookkeeping or you will need to hire someone who can.
+If you run a business either you should have an understanding of basic bookkeeping or you will need to hire someone who does.
 There are two main types of accounting methods to consider and choosing which one is right for your business is not that hard, but that does not mean learning to master bookkeeping is a breeze.

 If you are a solopreneur running operating as a sole proprietorship, the single account method will probably be fine for your accounting needs and certainly a lot easier to learn.